FERPA Quick Guide (PDF)

 - collection agent

-- student volunteering to assist another school official in performing his or her tasks
+- student volunteering to assist another school official in performing their tasks

-Legitimate educational interest is when the official needs to review an education record in order to fulfill his or her professional responsibilities for Mitchell Hamline School of Law.
+Legitimate educational interest is when the official needs to review an education record in order to fulfill their professional responsibilities for Mitchell Hamline School of Law.